 If your PA has fixed hours, they should be paid the same rate while they are on holiday as they are normally paid in their job.
 For example if they usually get paid £300 for a weeks work, they will still be paid £300 when they take a week off.
 If they only take a day off, they will be paid £60.

-The payment will be due at the same time as your employee’s normal wages (e.g. weekly/monthly) and will be treated as earnings for Pay As You Earn (PAYE) tax and National Insurance purposes.
+The payment will be due at the same time as your employee’s normal wages (for example, weekly/monthly) and will be treated as earnings for Pay As You Earn (PAYE) tax and National Insurance purposes.

 If your PA's hours of work vary from week to week, the amount they will get will be based on the average amount they earned in the past 12 weeks (only counting weeks in which they were paid).

 Please note that employees must receive their holiday pay at the time that leave is actually taken.
 It is unlawful to not pay someone while they are on holiday and pay them an extra amount as part of their wages or salary instead – a system known as rolled-up holiday pay.